History of Methodism in the United States: Origins in America

+In 1735, the Wesley brothers, John and Charles, went to the Georgia Colony to minister to the colonialists and teach the Gospel to European settlers and Native American tribes.
+They sailed from England aboard the Simmonds, departing on October 14.
+During the voyage, the ship encountered a violent storm that spread fear amongst many passengers.
+However, a group of Christians from the Moravian Church remained surprisingly calm.
+Wesley was impressed by their unwavering faith, leading him to question the depth of his own spiritual assurance.
+His original purpose for the mission was to minister to the Native American people.
+However, during his time in Georgia, his understanding of salvation was primarily works-oriented, emphasizing moral conduct over faith.
+This period reflects his early theological stance, which would later evolve significantly after his return to England.
+Charles Wesley, accompanying his brother, became the Secretary for Indian Affairs.

-In 1735, the Wesley brothers, John and Charles, went to the Georgia Colony to minister to the colonialists and teach the Gospel to the Native American tribes.
-John Wesley returned to England and met with a group of Moravian Church clergymen he respected.
-He said, "they appeared to be of one heart, as well as of one judgment, resolved to be Bible-Christians at all events; and, wherever they were, to preach with all their might plain, old, Bible Christianity".
+John Wesley returned to England and met with the Moravian Church, a group of clergymen he respected.
+He said, "they appeared to be of one heart, as well as of one judgment, resolved to be Bible-Christians at all events; and, wherever they were, to preach with all their might plain, old, Bible Christianity."
 The Wesley ministers retained their membership in the Church of England.
 Though not always emphasized or appreciated in the Anglican churches of their day, their teaching emphasized salvation by God's grace, apprehended through faith in Christ.
 Three teachings they saw as the foundation of Christian faith were: